Tenant Dilapidations Guide

 When do I need to start thinking about dilapidations?

-Before you take a lease.
-A survey will establish the condition of the premises, giving an indication of work that may be needed, both immediately and later.
-If the premises are already in bad repair, special considerations apply (see below).
-During the term
+Before you take a lease – a survey will establish the condition of the premises, giving an indication of the work that may be needed (both immediately and later).
+It is usually a good idea to record the condition and layout of the premises before you occupy.
+If the premises is already in bad repair, special considerations apply (see below).

 What if the premises are in a poor state at the outset?

 Alternatively, persuade the landlord to agree that the premises be returned at the end of the lease in a condition similar to the state in which you took them.
-In this case, after you have had the
+In this case, after the premises are surveyed, make sure that the condition is established, recorded and attached to the lease as a ‘schedule of condition’.
+Ensure that your solicitor varies the lease clauses to reflect the reduced obligations.

 When is the landlord likely to submit a dilapidations claim?